Divyapoonthottam/asp1/README.md

   * This API utilizes the functionality implemented in `dns_utility.py`
   * Utilizing the `dns.resolver()` functionality available in dnsresolve library, this finds all TXT records for a domain name.
 Given txt-record is compared with the collected domain dns-text-records.

-### Tests :Clients for interfacing with the web server
+### Tests : Clients for interfacing with the web server
 * Two test files are added for checking the response of endpoints
 * This project is solely concentrating on the backend development of a python web server.